 To me a stony beach is an archive of forms.
 And the beaches around Røsnæs peninsula created in the ice age 17-18.000 years ago are no exception.
 Why try to invent form myself when I can find so many excellent examples in nature?
 On a weeklong stay at Røsnæs I collected stones from the beach.
 The selection of stones was intuitive.
 I tried to be open for picking stones that “talked” to me.
 And I made fifteen clay models with the same forms as in my compilation of stones.
 Six of these models I chose for a further study.

 In this series of architectural models I have studied and drawn only the base geometrics.
-And within these patterns I have used glazing as an abstraction for different kind of materials used for an imaginary build structure.
+And within these patterns I have used glazing as an abstraction for different kinds of materials used for an imaginary built structure.